History of Civil war in Timeline

 1996: End of the Guatemalan Civil War

-In 2000, Patrick M. Regan published "Civil Wars and Foreign Powers", which stated that about two-thirds of intrastate conflicts between the end of World War II and 2000 involved international intervention.
+In 2000, Patrick M. Regan published "Civil Wars and Foreign Powers", noting that approximately two-thirds of intrastate conflicts post-World War II involved international intervention.

 Civil Wars and Foreign Powers: Outside Intervention in Intrastate Conflict by Patrick M. Regan (2002-02-28)